 - Let a member of the flight crew or cockpit crew know that your pet is “down below.”
 The pet area is pressurized and temperature controlled.
 But in case of emergency, it’s never a bad idea for someone on the crew to have met you beforehand.
 On some aircraft, the crew might even be able to check on your pet in flight.

 - What about sedatives?
-With very rare exceptions, I do not recommend sedating pets for travel.
+With very rare exceptions, I do not recommend sedating pets for air travel.
 Every pet responds differently to medications.
-If your pet experiences an adverse reaction to sedation at 35,000 feet or on a deserted stretch of highway, there is no way to help him.
+If your pet experiences an adverse reaction to sedation at 35,000 feet there is no way to help him.
 As part of your “planning ahead”, first see how your pet responds to the carrier and/or the car.
-Then try with phermones (Feliway or DAP) to see if he “mellows out”.
-Sometimes herbal treatments like Rescue Remedy can be beneficial in reducing travel anxiety.
-If things are still not going well, talk to us about “medical intervention.”
+Then try with pheromones (Feliway or DAP) to see if he “mellows out”.
+Sometimes herbal treatments like Rescue Remedy or Xylene or Anxitane can be beneficial in reducing travel anxiety.
+Motion sickness can be prevented with medications if needed.
+If things are still not going well, talk to us about medications to help relieve anxiety.
 But again, plan ahead so you know how to prepare.

-- Three essential things to do before travel: MICROCHIP, MICROCHIP, MICROCHIP!
+- Three essential things to do before air travel: MICROCHIP, MICROCHIP, MICROCHIP!
 It is imperative that your cat or dog can be quickly identified and returned to you in the event that something happens while travelling.
 Make sure the microchip company has your cell phone and another number on file so that they can reach you while travelling.

-Moving is definitely stressful – for everyone.
-But if you plan ahead, and assess how the options fit in with your pet’s personality, you can all have the enjoyable trip that Salem wished he’d had.
+Moving is definitely stressful for everyone.
+But if you plan ahead, and assess how the travel options fit in with your pet’s personality, you can all have an enjoyable, fear-free trip to your new destination!